maryamjams/Aisol-Data-Science-Projects/README.md

 # Data-Science-Projects by Maryam Jamshed Khan
-A quick view at our previous projects related to business intelligence and data science
+A quick view at few recent projects related to business intelligence and data science

 # Report for United Nation's Agency FAO